Skip to main content

 We get one shot at this experience called life.
 A finite handful of decades to figure out who we want to be, who we want to spend it with, and what we want to build before our energy fades and the lights go out.
 The hours we spend at work are real hours of our lives.
 They have to be worth it, both to us and to the people on the other side of what we make.

 Software, done well, is one of the most leveraged ways to give people their time back.
-A well-designed system can do in minutes what used to take weeks — freeing entire afternoons and whole careers for the things that actually matter.
+A well-designed system can do in minutes what used to take weeks.
+That frees up whole afternoons, even whole careers, for the things that actually matter.
 Family.
 Friendship.
 Creation.
 Laughter.
 The experiences that don't fit in a calendar slot.

 What this means in practice

-I'm especially at home in deep tech and complicated problems (think: physics, regulation, systems with real-world consequences) but I'm a software engineer first.
+I'm especially at home in deep tech and complicated problems (think: billing, regulations, physics, systems with real-world consequences) but I'm a software engineer first.
 The domain is negotiable.
 What matters is whether the work is honest, and whether real people are better off when it ships.

 If you're not sure whether your project is a fit, that's exactly what the fit check is for.
 It's free, low-pressure, and the honest answer is sometimes "I'm not the right person for this, but here's who is."
 Either way, you leave with a clearer picture of the problem and a half-hour of someone genuinely thinking about it with you.